-William Corbit, who operated a tannery on the banks of the Appoquinimink Creek, was the town’s leading citizen when he built his handsome Philadelphia-style Georgian house in 1774.
-It remained in the Corbit family until 1938, when H. Rodney Sharp acquired it.
+Builder William Corbit, the town's leading citizen, operated a tannery on the Appoquinimink Creek.
+This house remained in the Corbit family until 1938, when H. Rodney Sharp acquired it.
 Sharp restored the house as well as several other historically significant buildings in the town and is generally considered responsible for the first efforts at historic preservation in Odessa.